FourthState/plasma-mvp-rootchain/docs/rootchainFunctions.md

 `@param uint256 txPos[2]`: output Index within the transaction (either 0 or 1) </br>
 `@param bytes txBytes`: transaction bytes of the utxo </br>
 `@param bytes proof`: merkle proof of transaction's existence in the child chain block; should be 512-bytes long (the concatenation of 16 hashes, each 32 bytes long) </br>
-`@param bytes sigs`: first 130 bytes are signature of transaction and the rest is confirm signature
+`@param bytes sigs`: bytes 0-65 is the signature over the first input; bytes 65-130 is the signature over the second input; bytes 130-195 is the first confirmation signature; bytes 195-260 is the second confirmation signature

 **function** `challengeExit(uint256[3] txPos, uint256[3] newTxPos, bytes txBytes, bytes proof, bytes sigs, bytes confirmationSig)` </br>
 Challenge an exit that's currently in the priority queue.
 A successful challenge results in the sender receiving the exit bond as a reward. </br>